Logarithm Calculator

 What makes a logarithmic calculator different from basic ones?

-A log calculator can accept any base, including a user defined base and will sometimes even include tools to expand logarithms, or simplify your expression.
+A logarithm calc can accept any basis, including a user defined base and will sometimes even include tools to expand logarithms, or simplify your expression.

 How accurate is an online log base 10 calculator?